dodgeblaster/rise-api/docs/pages/actions.md

 }
 ```

-### Guard Actions
+### Guard Steps

+_Required: type, pk, sk_

 Guard will query the database using the pk and sk values provided.
-If it successfully finds the item, the next actions in the array will execute.
+If it successfully finds the item, the next steps in the array will execute.
 If it does not find the item, it will throw an unauthorized error, stopping any further exection.
-This usually is an action you chain with others in order to protect certain queries or mutations.
+This usually is a step you chain with others in order to protect certain queries or mutations.

 Here we also see the !sub keyword. ! represents the cognito user.
-In this case, we are referencing sub value on the cognito user object.
-This object will be present if the incoming api call is authenticated with a cognito JWT.
-This only works if you have configured your project to use cognito user pools by setting auth to true in the config of the root rise.js file.
+In this case, we are referencing sub value on the cognito user object (more on the !sub keyword below).

 ```js
 {